YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 In the String
 module, the type `t` is at the abstract level, and the type `ground` is at the ground level, `logic` at the logic level, and `groundi` at the injected level.
-In our example the abstract level and the ground level coincide, but in general they are quite different, as we will see when working with non-constant constructors of variant types.
+In our example the abstract level and the ground level coincide, but in general they are quite different.

 ## The @type Syntax